mickpletcher/PiHole/Blocklists/readme.md

 ## Quick Start

-The two import scripts do the same thing — they read this repository's `blocklists.txt` file and add every URL in it to your Pi-hole.
+The two import scripts do the same thing — they read this repository's `PiHoleBlocklistSources.txt` file and add every URL in it to your Pi-hole.
 Choose whichever language you prefer or have available.

 > **Important:** These scripts must be run on the Pi-hole device itself, not on your personal Windows or Mac computer.
 Connect to your Pi-hole over SSH first (see the Key Concepts section in the main [README](../README.md) if you are not sure how to do this).